sydra08/fifa_rankings/notes.md

 [x] Team Class - figure out how to put the teams in the right array based on gender [ ] Re-evaluate the team details that I want to display [x] CLI - Stub out Detail view
-[ ] Test out detail view for one team
+[ ] decide whether or not to convert the "movement" from increase/decrease/steady to up/down/none [x] Test out detail view for one team
 [ ] Scraper - figure out how to get the lowest rank detail item [ ] Scraper - Test out scraping all womens team details [ ] Scraper - figure out how to get the mens team details [ ] Fix incorrect input bug in CLI #call loop
-[x] Test out passing the scraped rankings data to the Team Class [x] Test out Scraper => Team => CLI with rankings data [x] Fix bug - teams are out of order when ranked
+[ ] Fix bug in CLI => sometimes 'exit' doesn't exit [x] Test out passing the scraped rankings data to the Team Class [x] Test out Scraper => Team => CLI with rankings data [x] Fix bug - teams are out of order when ranked